Ylvauk/git-intro/readme.md

 1. I'm going to add my remote repository on GitHub to my local repository with `git remote add origin <ssh_url_to_github_repo>`
+1. I'm going to run `git remote -v` and make sure my origin is set to my remote Github repo
 1. I'm going to push changes to my remote with `git push -u origin master`
 1. I'm going to visit my repo on GitHub to see if my changes made it 🤞
 1. I'm going to make a change to my repository, stage and commit that change,